History of Jeanine Pirro in Timeline

 In 1997, Jeanine Pirro was re-elected as Westchester County District Attorney.

-1998: Husband ordered to pay child support after DNA confirmation
+1998: Albert Pirro ordered to pay child support

-In 1998, after extensive court proceedings and DNA testing, Jeanine Pirro's husband, Albert, was confirmed as the father of a daughter with a Florida woman and was ordered to begin child support payments.
+In 1998, after DNA testing confirmed Albert Pirro was the father of a child with a Florida woman, he was ordered to begin child support payments.

 February 23, 1999: Pirro's husband indicted on multiple charges

-On February 23, 1999, Jeanine Pirro's husband was indicted on charges including conspiracy, tax evasion, and filing false tax returns for hiding over $1 million in personal income as business expenses.
-Pirro appeared with him at a press conference criticizing the investigation.
+On February 23, 1999, Pirro's husband, Albert Pirro, was indicted on multiple charges including conspiracy and tax evasion for hiding over $1 million in income.

 June 23, 2000: Pirro's husband found guilty

-On June 23, 2000, a jury found Jeanine Pirro's husband guilty of 23 of the charges brought against him and not guilty of 10 others.
-He served 17 months in prison.
+On June 23, 2000, a jury found Jeanine Pirro's husband guilty of 23 of the charges brought against him and not guilty of 10 others and he was sentenced to prison.

 2000: Pirro supports New York hate crimes law

-In 2000, Jeanine Pirro actively supported the passing of a New York hate crimes law that covered sexual orientation as a protected class.
+In 2000, Pirro actively supported the passing of a New York hate crimes law which covered sexual orientation as a protected class.

 In 2001, Jeanine Pirro was re-elected as Westchester County District Attorney for another term.

-In 2003, Jeanine Pirro published her first crime novel, To Punish and Protect: A DA's Fight Against a System That Coddles Criminals.
+In 2003, Jeanine Pirro's first crime novel, To Punish and Protect: A DA's Fight Against a System That Coddles Criminals, was published.

 To Punish and Protect: A DA's Fight Against a System That Coddles Criminals